dubit/roblox-dubit-tools/Docs/Dubit Tools/Debug Tools/actions.md

 end
 ```

-### Defining logic on the clientside
+### Defining logic on the client side
 It's not guaranteed that DebugTools ModuleScript will be available when player joins the game, so a check needs to be written for it.
-The only players that have access to DebugTools and get the DebugTools injected into their `PlayerGui` are **Dubit employees / people** that have rank higher or equal under Dubit Roblox group.
+The only players that have access to DebugTools and get the DebugTools injected into their `PlayerGui` are people that have rank higher or equal the set authorised rank under the set Roblox group (both defined in `Constants.lua`).

 Example:
 ```lua